deepanshudua55/guided-projects/sg3/web-server/day-1/README.md

 ## Protocols

-- A convention/agreement on how to communicate between a client and server.
+- A convention/agreement on how to communicate between a client and a server.

-- HTTP protocol defines the structure of communication between clients and servers - Application layer - Build a request and sends to the OS and its wrapped in a TCP header - OS then wraps in an IP packet
+  - HTTP protocol defines the structure of communication between clients and servers
+    - Application layer
+    - Build a request and sends to the OS and its wrapped in a TCP header
+    - OS then wraps in an IP packet
   - TCP - makes sure all of the data you send arrives in order and intact
     - Used by other protocols like HTTP
   - IP - all about routing to other machines